-Even after saying goodbye to their usual 9 to 5 job, some retirees prefer to take up a new vocation in their spare time.
+Even after saying goodbye to their usual 9 to 5 job, many retirees prefer to take up a new vocation in their spare time.
 While some are looking for an additional income stream, others simply pick up a new job to try something new, keep busy or return to something they’ve always enjoyed.
 The opportunity to work from home is also an added bonus.

 Here are some of the most popular and flexible work-at-home job options for retirees.